dropshipping vs affiliate marketing

 Dropshipping allows anyone to sell products from suppliers on their own website.
 When someone purchases a product from the dropshipper's website, they place an order with the supplier.
 The supplier then packages and ships the product to the customer.
 There's no need to carry any inventory at all.

 The dropshipping business model is ideal for first-time ecommerce entrepreneurs or people who want to test products in different markets.
-Ecommerce entrepreneurs are known to run their ecommerce stores while studying or working full-time.
+It’s a viable way to earn extra cash part-time or build a complete ecommerce business without having to manage the entire value chain.

 Parties involved in dropshipping